 Several factors can contribute to high pH levels in a swimming pool.

-- One common cause is the use of hard water to fill the pool.
+- One common cause is using hard water to fill the pool.
 Hard water contains high levels of calcium and magnesium, which can cause the pH level to rise over time.

-- Another possible cause is the use of certain pool chemicals, such as algaecides and clarifiers, which can affect the pH balance.
+- Another possible cause is using certain pool chemicals, such as algaecides and clarifiers, which can affect the pH balance.

 - This can be particularly true when using liquid chlorine to increase the chlorine levels in a pool or to shock it.
-This is because liquid chlorine can have a pH of 13 which will increase the overall pH of your pool.
+Liquid chlorine can have a pH of 13, which will increase the overall pH of your pool.

 Testing the pH level of your pool